Lake Skadar Boat Tour FAQs | Plan your Kingfisher adventure!

 When preparing for your Lake Skadar boat cruise, it’s essential to consider the fluctuating weather conditions and the activities you plan to engage in.
 We recommend dressing in layers, as temperatures can vary throughout the day.
 Additionally, it’s crucial to protect yourself from the sun’s rays, so be sure to bring biodegradable sunscreen and a sun hat to shield yourself from the sun.
 Remember to pack your swimwear if you plan a refreshing swim in the lake’s crystal-clear waters.

 Our meeting point is located near the central bridge in Virpazar.
 Look out for the Kingfisher information desk, where our team will be waiting to welcome you.
 If you need help locating the desk, ask the locals about the Kingfisher company or keep an eye out for individuals wearing blue shirts adorned with the Kingfisher logo.
+Click here for the pin on Google Maps.

 • Please arrive at the meeting point 30 minutes before the scheduled departure time.